Ghini/ghini.desktop/doc/ghini-family.rst

 ----------------------------------------

 Select :menuselection:`Tools-->Pocket Server..` to activate server mode on |ghini.desktop|.
-The Pocket Server console looks like this when just invoked:
+The Pocket Server console looks roughly like this, where it is creating a "snapshot":

 .. image:: images/pocket-server-starting.png